Skip to content

 Tokens are ideal for storing sensitive data against financial crime such as unauthorised access (internal fraud) and data breaches (external hack).

-Tokens increase sales by reducing the need to re-key data, creating a speedy checkout for returning customers, enabling recurring payments, and storing details in digital wallets.
+Tokens also increase sales by reducing the need to re-key data, creating easy checkouts for returning customers, enabling recurring payments, and storing details in digital wallets.

 What tokens do PSPs use?